Bronze statue - Bodhisattva Manjushri

 For altar use.

-The Manjushri mantra (OM AH RA PA TSA NA DHIH) can be repeated to develop wisdom and memory and to gain a deeper understanding of scriptures.
-According to the Tibetan tradition, the mantra should be repeated continuously 100, 21 or 7 times.
-In the last repetition, the syllable (DHIH) should be repeated as many times as possible.
+The Manjushri mantra (OM AH RA PA TSA NA DHIH) can be repeated to develop wisdom and memory, and to gain a deeper understanding of scriptures.
+According to Tibetan tradition, the mantra should be repeated continuously for 100, 21, or 7 times.
+On the last repetition, the syllable (DHIH) should be repeated as many times as possible.